-When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or • FTW-ALTCS and lives in a long term care medical facility.
-Work-related expenses: The customer's income eligibility or premium amount when the customer Blind Work Expenses; or receives: Impairment Related Work Expenses • SSI-MAO; • MSP; or • FTW.
+When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or FTW-ALTCS and lives in a long term care medical facility.
+Work-related expenses: The customer's income eligibility or premium amount when the customer Blind Work Expenses; or receives: Impairment Related Work Expenses • SSI-MAO; MSP; or • FTW.
 Adjustments to Gross Income: The customer's KidsCare premium amount or income eligibility when the customer Educator expenses; qualifies for any of the following MA programs: Certain business expenses of reservists, performing artists and fee- • Adult;

-basis government officials; Caretaker Relative;

-Health savings account deduction; Pregnant Woman;

-• Moving expenses for members of the Armed Forces who move as a result of military orders; Child; or

-KidsCare.

-Deductible part of self-employment tax;

-Self-employed SEP, SIMPLE and qualified plans;

-Self-employed health insurance deductions;

-Penalty on early withdrawal of savings;

-• Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017;
+basis government officials; Caretaker Relative; Health savings account deduction; Pregnant Woman; Moving expenses for members of the Armed Forces who move as a result of Child; or military orders; KidsCare.
+Deductible part of self-employment tax; Self-employed SEP, SIMPLE and qualified plans; Self-employed health insurance deductions; Penalty on early withdrawal of savings; Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017; IRA deduction;

-IRA deduction;

-• Student loan interest deduction.

-Term Definition Blind Work Expenses (BWE) The reasonable cost of services and items that a person with a DDSA determination of blindness needs in order to work and are necessarily incurred by that person because of the visual impairment.
-(See MA609B.7) Impairment Related Work Expenses (IRWE) The reasonable cost of services and items that a person with a disability needs in order to work and are necessarily incurred by that person because of a physical or mental impairment.
+Term Definition The reasonable cost of services and items that a person with a DDSA determination of blindness needs in order to work and are necessarily incurred by that person because of the visual impairment.
+(See MA609B.7) The reasonable cost of services and items that a person with a disability needs in order to work and are necessarily incurred by that person because of a physical or mental impairment.